 - Eat more antioxidant-rich foods, such as green, leafy vegetables and peppers, and fruits, such as blueberries, tomatoes, and cherries.

 - Avoid refined foods, such as white breads and sugar.

 - Eat fewer red meats and more lean meats, cold-water fish, tofu (soy, if no allergy) or beans for protein.

-- Use healthy cooking oils, such as olive oil.
+- Use healthy oils, such as olive oil and coconut oil.